-1. If the registrant resides somewhere registrant should use the they reside: 1.
-If the registrant resides somewhere without a designated address, the registrant should use the map in box 4 on the backside to diagram where - 2.
+- 1. If the registrant resides somewhere without a designated address, the registrant should use the map in box 4 on the backside to diagram where they reside in relation to known streets or landmarks. - 2.
 If the registrant needs accommodations at their polling place (curbside voting, braille materials, etc.), they should make those requests on the bottom of the application. - 3.
 If the registrant is interested in being a poll worker, they should indicate in the checkbox on the bottom of the application.